 The Institute of Scientific and Industrial Research (Cooperative Division)

 - 20. Laboratory for Semiconductor Materials and Processes - 21.
 Laboratory for Bio-Nanotechnology - 22.
 Laboratory for Regulatory Bioorganic Chemistry - 23.
+Laboratory for Complex Molecular Chemistry - 24.
 Laboratory for Synthetic Organic Chemistry

 Institute for Protein Research (Cooperative Division)